bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 ---
 <br><br>

 I'm an early-stage researcher passionate about unraveling environmental pollution through advanced biotechnological approaches.
-With a **Master's in Biotechnology** (Distinction, CGPA: 8.75/10) from Amity University, I specialize in:
+With a **Master's in Biotechnology** (Distinction, CGPA: 8.75/10) from Amity University, I specialise in:

 - Advanced analytical techniques
-- Environmental Risk assessments
+- Environmental risk assessments
-- Pollutant Characterisation
+- Pollutant characterisation

 My work sits at the exciting intersection of **Biotechnology** and **real-world environmental challenges**, using Biotechnology as my foundation while expanding into atmospheric chemistry and environmental science - the interdisciplinary approach modern pollution research demands.